supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

     >**Note:** If you were running the job, the restore would run for a couple of minutes and your data would be available in a new table.

-### Task 4: Create a hunt that combines multiple queries into a MITRE tactic
+### Task 4: Create a hunt that combines multiple queries into an MITRE tactic

+In this task, you will learn how to create a hunt in Microsoft Sentinel that combines multiple queries and associates them with a MITRE ATT&CK tactic to enhance your detection capabilities.

 1. The MITRE ATT&CK map helps you identify specific gaps in your detection coverage.
 Use predefined hunting queries for specific MITRE ATT&CK techniques as a starting point to develop new detection logic.